gamedev4995/Challenge-2/Kirby #2 - Cleaning Kirby.md

 <img width="300" alt="Screenshot 2024-09-11 154605" src="https://github.com/user-attachments/assets/b89dd25d-cd70-4158-8bd8-d105b789d5f1">

-### Headpiece:
+### Bandana:

-For the headpiece, we first took another sphere and placed it within the body of the Kirby and adjusted the position where it pops out a bit from the top of his body like the following image.
+For the bandana, we first took another sphere and placed it within the body of the Kirby and adjusted the position where it pops out a bit from the top of his body like the following image.

 <img width="300" alt="Screenshot 2024-09-11 155930" src="https://github.com/user-attachments/assets/75571593-7631-4d6a-ae4a-105a7ed7c8fe">